IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 The IHE CCG Profile includes a **grammar** specification regarding how a CCG is to be constructed and what references and citations must be included.
-This CCG grammar has also informed by the ONC regulations.
 Importantly, a CCG artefact that is to be made available as a **global public good** shall be defined in terms of the Profile’s normative **global** content specifications as expressed in Volume-3 of this specification.
 It is to be expected that CCG artefacts intended for deployment in **domestic** contexts will leverage